 Warning signs are observable behaviors that may signal the presence of suicidal thinking.
 They might be considered "cries for help" or "invitations to intervene."
-These warning signs
+These warning signs signal the need to inquire directly about whether the individual has thoughts of suicide.
+If such thinking is acknowledged, then suicide interventions will be required.

 - Feelings of sadness, hopelessness, helplessness

 - Significant changes in behavior, appearance, thoughts, and/or feelings

-- Social withdrawal and isolation
+- · Social withdrawal and isolation

 - Suicide threats (direct and indirect)

-- Suicide notes and plans
+- · Suicide notes and plans

 - History of suicidal ideation/ behavior

-- Self-injurious behavior
+- · Self-injurious behavior

-- Preoccupation with death
+- · Preoccupation with death

 - Making final arrangements (e.g., giving away prized possessions, posting plans on social media, sending text messages to friends)